Hinduism in Pakistan: Community life and status

 Umarkot Shiv Mandir in Umarkot is famous for the three-day Shivarathri celebration, which is attended by around 250,000 people.

-According to a study, Information on Caste Based Discrimination in South Asia, Long Behind Schedule, a Study on the Plight of Scheduled Caste Hindus in Pakistan, the majority of scheduled caste Hindus (79%) in Pakistan have experienced discrimination.
+According to a study on Scheduled Caste Hindus in Pakistan, the majority of scheduled caste Hindus (79%) in Pakistan have experienced discrimination.
 This discrimination is higher in southern Punjab (86.5%), compared to the rest of the country.
 The study found that majority (91.5%) of the respondents in Rahimyar Khan, Bahawalpur, Tharparkar and Umerkot districts believed that political parties are not giving importance to them.

 In Balochistan province, Hindus are relatively more secure and face less religious persecution.
 The tribal chiefs in Balochistan, particularly the Jams of Lasbela and Bugti of Dera Bugti, consider non-Muslims like Hindus as members of their own extended family and allows religious freedom.
 They have never forced Hindus to convert.
 Also, in Balochistan Hindu places of worship are proportionate to their population.
 For example, between Uthal and Bela jurisdiction in Lasbela District, there are 18 temples for 5,000 Hindus living in the area, which is an indicator of religious freedom.
 However, in Khuzdar District and Kalat District, Hindus face discrimination.